American Airlines workers face pension plight

 "American's pension and retiree medical plans are very expensive.
 The company spends more on them than our competitors," he says.
 "These costs and many other factors are considerations when deciding to continue these benefits."

-Other airlines, including United (UAL.N), Delta Air Lines Inc (DAL.N) and US Airways Group Inc LCC.N, abandoned their pensions in recent years when filing for bankruptcy, costing the PBGC more than $11 billion.
+Other airlines, including United, Delta Air Lines Inc and US Airways Group Inc, abandoned their pensions in recent years when filing for bankruptcy, costing the PBGC more than $11 billion.

 "It's too soon to say what American will do," says Marc Hopkins, a spokesman for the agency.